IsaacCavallaro/poker-probability-calculator/suits_logic_breakdown.md

 This function takes:
  - hand
     - list of five cards, where each card is a tuple
-- ranks
-    - list of all possible ranks, in the order they are ranked

 -  It creates a new list `values` containing the second element (the rank) of each card in the hand
 - If there are only two unique ranks in the hand (i.e., if the length of the set of values is 2), and one of those ranks appears either two or three times in the hand (i.e., if the count of the first rank in values is either 2 or 3), then the function returns True, indicating that the hand is a full house